About This Property

 Waitlist Information

-The NYC Department of Housing Preservation & Development (HPD) Section 8 Housing Choice Voucher waiting list is closed to the general public; applications were last accepted in 2008.
-Limited applications are accepted for specific populations such as those in certain HPD programs, homeless individuals referred by the Department of Homeless Services and Human Resources Administration, or for Stability Vouchers through NYC Continuum of Care referrals.
+The NYC Department of Housing Preservation & Development (NYCHPD) Section 8 Housing Choice Voucher waiting list is closed, with applications last accepted in 2008.
+This waiting list is limited to current participants of certain NYCHPD programs and homeless persons referred by the Department of Homeless Services and Human Resources Administration; the general public cannot apply.

 Waitlist data provided by section8waitlist.org